Back

 There are many unlicensed brokers operating in the UAE, so be sure to get one that is registered with the Real Estate Regulatory Agency (Rera) so that everything is above board.

-If the seller has a mortgage on the house or apartment then they must have it discharged before obtaining their title deed from the land department ready for sale.
+If the seller has a mortgage on the property, then they must have it discharged before obtaining their title deed from the land department ready for sale.
 This can be a lengthy process, so expect some delays.
 As a buyer, ask lots of questions to ensure that you know all the information about the house and who you are buying it from.

 A memorandum of understanding, which acts as a contract, is then drawn up by the seller's agents once an offer has been accepted.
 All responsibilities and costs for both parties should be outlined within this document.

-This usually lasts for just two weeks and within this time final approval from your bank, clearance from the seller's bank and the transfer from the land department must all take place.
+Obtaining the NOC usually lasts for just two weeks and within this time final approval from your mortgage lender, clearance from the seller’s bank and the transfer from the land department must all take place.
+In total, buying a property in Dubai can take an average of 30 days, but can increase to 10 weeks if there are issues with a mortgage.

-Another alternative is to buy a property off-plan, which means you are securing it from the drawings supplied by a developer, but it is yet to be built.
-This is a relatively easy process, but involves putting down a 15 per cent deposit and waiting for the house to be constructed.
+An alternative is to buy a property off-plan.
+This means you are securing it from the drawings supplied by a developer, but it is yet to be built.
+This is a relatively easy process but involves putting down a 15 per cent deposit and waiting for the house to be constructed.

 Since this can take anywhere from two to three years, expats will want to be sure they are planning on staying in the UAE for the foreseeable future.
-This is why buying on the secondary market tends to be more popular with those from overseas.
+This is why buying on the secondary market tends to be more popular with those from overseas, as it will typically be a much quicker process.

 Related News